-Students must meet the Texas Success Initiative Assessment (TSIA) requirements before being allowed to take a Dual Credit course.
+Students must meet the Texas Success Initiative Assessment (TSIA2) requirements before being allowed to take a Dual Credit course.
 The TSI Assessment is a program designed to help your institution determine if you are ready for college-level course work in the general areas of reading, writing and mathematics.
-The TSIA will be administered at CHS by the college staff.
-Students who miss this testing opportunity at CHS must make arrangements to test at Lee College.
+The TSIA2 will be administered either at CHS or on the college campus.
+Students who miss this testing opportunity at CHS must make arrangements to test at Lee College or San Jacinto College.
 See TSIA booklet for exemptions or visit their website at www.thecb.state.tx.us/DE/TSI (See #2 and click on TSI/exemptions).

-TSIA Exemptions:
+TSIA2 Exemptions:

-A student may be exempt from TSIA testing if they:
+A student may be exempt from TSIA2 testing if they:

-- -Have met the minimum college readiness standard on SAT (480 CR and 530 M), ACT (23 composite, 19 minimum on Math, Reading and Writing) - Have successfully completed college-level English and math courses.
+- -Have met the minimum college readiness standard on SAT (480 CR and 530 M), ACT (23 composite, 19 minimum on Math, Reading and Writing) - Have successfully completed college-level English and Math courses.